Canadians vote in pandemic election that could cost Trudeau

 Trudeau’s legacy includes embracing immigration at a time when the U.S. and other countries closed their doors.
 He also legalized cannabis nationwide and brought in a carbon tax to fight climate change.
 And he preserved free trade deal with the U.S. and Mexico amid threats by former U.S. President Donald Trump to scrap the agreement.

-Perhaps sensing Trudeau is in trouble, former U.S. President Barack Obama and ex-Democratic Party nominee Hillary Clinton tweeted support for Trudeau.
+Perhaps sensing Trudeau is in trouble, former U.S. President Barack Obama and ex-Democratic Party nominee Hillary Clinton tweeted support for him.

 There won’t be a Trump endorsement of O’Toole.
 Conservative campaign co-chair Walied Soliman said there is no alignment whatsoever between O’Toole and Trumpism.